 Model Assessment Rationale Limited Commission Due to the Limited Commissions more diverse and LAM-representative composition it is better suited to take on broader municipal input into the design of standards and strive to make them more equitable.
-Full Commission flexibility to effectively apply the stan The Full Commission's independence allows it more flexibility to effectively apply the standards, however it is less effective at incorporating a regional focus.
-Regional Division This model can more effectively design standards through a broader approach to equity, but is less suited to apply the standards without influence.
+Full Commission The Full Commission's independence allows it more flexibility to effectively apply the standards, however it is less effective at incorporating a regional focus.
+Regional Division This model can more effectively design standards through broader approach to equity, but is less suited to apply standards without influence.